EvanTLeh/EvanTLeh.github.io/MLfold/asgn-07_exercises.md

 housing = housing.drop('v_SalePrice',axis=1)
 ```

-To ensure you can be graded accurately, we need to make the "randomness" predictable.
-(I.e. you should get the exact same answers every single time we run this.)

 Per the recommendations in the [sk-learn documentation](https://scikit-learn.org/stable/common_pitfalls.html#general-recommendations), what that means is we need to put `random_state=rng` inside every function in this file that accepts "random_state" as an argument.